 Upon first glance, it’s easy to see that the Stretchdown Parka looks a little different from your standard down jacket.
 Instead of the typical shiny fabric and horizontal baffles, Mountain Hardwear uses welded seams and a stretchy material (hence the “Stretchdown”) that’s almost softshell-like in nature.
 The net result is comfortable down insulation that moves with you, is remarkably durable, and doesn’t leave you looking like the Michelin Man.
 The Stretchdown collection features a range of styles, and the Parka here delivers the most coverage and warmth for true winter weather.

 After wearing the Stretchdown Parka for most of the winter, we’re strong proponents of the jacket with a few small caveats.
-First is the shape: Compared to most parkas it’s a bit shorter at just 33 inches (on par with the Marmot Montreal below but over 6 in. shorter than the Patagonia Down With It Parka) and has no taper in the waist.
-This no-frills fit makes the Stretchdown slightly more versatile for performance use (with a two-way front zip, it functions great over a harness as a belay jacket) but will limit its street appeal for some.
+First is the shape: Compared to most parkas, it’s a bit shorter at just 33 inches (on par with the Marmot Montreal below but over 6 in. shorter than the Patagonia Down With It Parka above) and has no taper in the waist.
+This no-frills fit makes the Stretchdown slightly more versatile for performance use (with a two-way front zip, it functions great over a climbing harness as a belay jacket) but will limit its street appeal for some.
 Second, it doesn’t offer quite as much warmth as heavyweight pieces like the Rab Deep Cover above.
 But we’re big fans of the versatile design, and it’s hard to beat the durability and hand feel of the soft and stretchy shell.

 See the Mountain Hardwear Stretchdown Parka